-In Kärcher's AFG 100 air cleaner, the air flow is guided through a plasma generating unit.
-Unlike conventional filters, the module uses the electrostatic charge of the smallest particles such as viruses, bacteria or allergens to trap them and destroy them without leaving any harmful residues.
-Together with the pre-filter for larger particles and another three-stage filter that also retains odours, the AFG 100 removes up to 99.98% of all unwanted contaminants from the air in rooms up to 100 square metres.
+In Kärcher's AFG 100 air cleaner, the air flow is guided through a plasma generated in the unit.
+Unlike conventional filters, the module uses the electrostatic charge of the smallest particles such as viruses, bacteria or allergens to trap them and destroy them completely without leaving any harmful residues.
+Together with the pre-filter for larger particles and another three-stage filter that also retains odours, the AFG 100 removes up to 99.98% of all unwanted contaminants from the air, in rooms up to 100 square meters.
 The air in closed rooms is thus cleaned more effectively than is possible with HEPA filter systems.

-The result is pleasantly clean and healthy air that allows both allergy and asthma sufferers to breathe more freely.
+The result is pleasantly clean and healthy air that allows allergy or asthma sufferers to breathe more freely.
 Many complaints and problems caused by fine dust, germs and similar impurities are effectively reduced in this way.

 Air purifier AF 100